 We’ve already looked at a few of our favorite non-alcoholic drinks modeled after classic cocktails.
 Today, we’re taking a look at some quintessential summer cocktails.
 Have you tried any of these recipes?
 If so, which was your favorite?
 We want to know!
 Email us at email@example.com with your favorite from the article.

 A mojito is a Cuban classic that uses the refreshing taste of mint and lime to cool you off on a hot day.
-Reputed to be one of Ernest Hemingway’s favorite drinks, as well as one of the most popular cocktails in the world, the mojito is a flexible drink that can handle different flavors like honey or fresh ginger.
+Perhaps falsely labeled one of Ernest Hemingway’s favorite drinks, as well as one of the most popular cocktails in the world, the mojito is a flexible drink that can handle different flavors like honey or fresh ginger.
 The mix itself has origins back to Sir Francis Drake, whose sailors learned the cocktail from native Cubans to combat dysentery and scurvy.

 Traditionally, a mojito mixes a white rum, lime juice, sugar or simple syrup, and mint leaves, muddled in a high ball glass.
 The relatively low alcohol content makes this cocktail particularly easy to replicate as a mocktail.
 Tonic water can mimic the flavor of alcohol while the lemon-lime soda boosts the natural lime flavors of the drink.
 A lime seltzer is a good alternative, too.

 - 1 oz of tonic water

 - Add lime juice, simple syrup, and 8 mint leaves to a Collins glass